esyede/rakit/packages/docs/data/email.md

 });
 ```

-Then just change the default driver configuration to the driver you just created:
+Then point the configuration at it:

 ```php
 Config::set('email.driver', 'mydriver');